The Algorithm Design

 Thu, 07.12.2017 10 am – Fri, 08.12.2017 5 pm

-This workshop, taking place within the scope of the »Open Codes« exhibition, is a paper-and-pen programming atelier, that proposes to question the core basics of the computational logic.
+This workshop, taking place within the scope of the »Open Codes« exhibition in collaboration with the artist platform RYBN.ORG, is a paper-and-pen programming atelier, that proposes to question the core basics of the computational logic.
 Accelerated by the development of Internet, the spread of personal computers and the rise of social networks, the computational logic has taken over the world like a virus, reshaping the way we interact with each other, and colonizing our very own subjectivities.

 However, when the computational logic is pushed to its very own limits, and confronted to the overwhelming complexity of the world, it creates absurd, uncanny and abherant situations.
 The workshop takes advantage of this inner contradiction, and invites the participants to conduct a speculative exercise to imagine contradictory forms, absurd machines and schemes that would repel the rational systems to the point where their uncanniness reveals in full light.